jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ChebyshevU(- 0.125⋅U₁(x) + 0.3125⋅U₃(x))
 ```

 For most of the orthogonal polynomials, a conversion from the standard basis is provided, and a conversion between different parameter values  for the  same polynomial type are provded.
 Conversion methods between other polynomial types are not provided, but either evaluation, as above, or conversion through the `Polynomial` type is possible.
+As possible, conversion utilizes `FastTransforms`, which can handle conversion between polynomials with very high degree.

 For the basis functions, the `basis` function can be used: